RafiaZ/house-rental-system/README.md

 7. Reset All Filters
 8. Please click on table row or card to view detail page

-Main focus was to complete what was required in the assignment so styling is not done.
+Main focus was to complete what was required in the assignment so styling is not done yet.